Hmongic languages: Writing

 The Hmongic languages have been written with at least a dozen different scripts, none of which has been universally accepted among Hmong people as standard.
 Tradition has it that the ancestors of the Hmong, the Nanman, had a written language with a few pieces of significant literature.
 When the Han-era Chinese began to expand southward into the land of the Hmong, whom they considered barbarians, the script of the Hmong was lost, according to many stories.
 Allegedly, the script was preserved in the clothing.
 Attempts at revival were made by the creation of a script in the Qing Dynasty, but this was also brutally suppressed and no remnant literature has been found.
 Adaptations of Chinese characters have been found in Hunan, recently.
 However, this evidence and mythological understanding is disputed.
-For example, according to Professor S. Robert Ramsey, there was no writing system among the Miao until the missionaries created them.
+For example, according to linguist S. Robert Ramsey, there was no writing system among the Miao until the missionaries created them.
 It is currently unknown for certain whether or not the Hmong had a script historically.

-Around 1905, Samuel Pollard introduced the Pollard script, for the A-Hmao language, an abugida inspired by Canadian Aboriginal Syllabics, by his own admission.
+Around 1905, Samuel Pollard introduced the Pollard script, for the A-Hmao language, an abugida inspired by Canadian Aboriginal syllabics, by his own admission.
 Several other syllabic alphabets were designed as well, the most notable being Shong Lue Yang's Pahawh Hmong script, which originated in Laos for the purpose of writing Hmong Daw, Hmong Njua, and other dialects of the standard Hmong language.

 In the 1950s, pinyin-based Latin alphabets were devised by the Chinese government for three varieties of Miao: Xong, Hmu, and Chuangqiandian (Hmong), as well as a Latin alphabet for A-Hmao to replace the Pollard script (now known as "Old Miao"), though Pollard remains popular.
 This meant that each of the branches of Miao in the classification of the time had a separate written standard.
-Wu and Yang (2010) believe that standards should be developed for each of the six other primary varieties of Chuangqiandian as well, although the position of Romanization in the scope of Hmong language preservation remains a debate.
+Wu and Yang (2010) believe that standards should be developed for each of the six other primary varieties of Chuangqiandian as well, although the position of romanization in the scope of Hmong language preservation remains a debate.
 Romanization remains common in China and the United States, while versions of the Lao and Thai scripts remain common in Thailand and Laos.

 Nyiakeng Puachue Hmong script was created by Reverend Chervang Kong Vang to be able to capture Hmong vocabulary clearly and also to remedy redundancies in the language as well as address semantic confusions that was lacking in other scripts.
 This was created in the 1980s and was mainly used by United Christians Liberty Evangelical Church, a church also founded by Vang.
 The script bears strong resemblance to the Lao alphabet in structure and form and characters inspired from the Hebrew alphabets, although the characters themselves are different.